 This small museum will mostly be of interest to Japanese sword enthusiasts and collectors, and foreign visitors will appreciate the extensive English-language captioning of the exhibits.
 The facility is run by the Society for Preservation of Japanese Art Swords, and there are usually several dozen swords and other objects from their 190-piece collection viewable at any given time.

 In addition to swords, you can admire beautifully decorated fittings, scabbards and stands, and sometimes entire suits of armor.
 In order to promote the practice of traditional crafts, the museum also sponsors competitions in the areas of sword-making, polishing, and crafting of fittings.

 The third-floor deck offers a nice view of the neighboring Kyu-Yasuda Garden, and there's a small cafe area on the ground floor with vending machines dispensing coffee, also looking out onto the garden.

-A sword-making information room is devoted to explaining the traditional manufacturing process, with illustrated exhibits and a short Japanese-language video.
-The small museum shop offers nice sword-themed picture books (in both Japanese and English), magazines, sword carrying bags, and hunks of raw metallic ore.
+Besides the main exhibition space, there's also a sword-making information corner that's devoted to explaining the traditional manufacturing process, with illustrated exhibits and a short Japanese-language video.
+A small museum shop offers nice sword-themed picture books (in both Japanese and English), sword magazines, sword carrying bags, and hunks of metallic ore.

 This book will introduce you to more than twenty of Japan's favorite specialty foods that are less well known abroad, along with a guide to the best places in Tokyo to try them and expert tips on what to order.
 From our sister site Bento.com.